getsentry/sentry-cocoa/develop-docs/Swift-Usage.md

 Starting from version 8.0, it is now possible to include Swift code in the project.
 All Swift files should be placed under the `/Sources/Swift` directory.

-> In this document, `SentryPrivate` refers to the library written in Swift, while `Sentry` represents the framework written in Objective-C. The term "SentryPrivate public API" refers to the API that will be consumed by `Sentry` and is not intended for direct use by users.
+> In this document, `SentryPrivate` refers to the library written in Swift, while `Sentry` represents the framework written in Objective-C. The term `SentryPrivate` public API refers to the API that will be consumed by `Sentry` and is not intended for direct use by users.

 When working with Swift, it's important to keep the following restrictions in mind: